 The bill amends the Hazardous Waste Act in New Mexico to expand the definition of "hazardous waste" to include discarded aqueous film-forming foam containing intentionally added per- and polyfluoroalkyl substances (PFAS).
-This amendment is intended to strengthen the state's regulatory framework regarding hazardous materials, particularly in response to increasing concerns about the environmental and health risks associated with PFAS.
-The bill also grants the Environmental Improvement Board the authority to create specific rules for managing these substances as hazardous waste, ensuring that the regulations are at least as stringent as federal standards.
+This amendment is intended to strengthen the state's regulatory framework in response to increasing concerns about the environmental and health risks associated with PFAS.
+The Environmental Improvement Board is granted the authority to adopt rules for managing these substances as hazardous waste, ensuring that state regulations are consistent with federal standards.

 Statutes affected: introduced version: 74-4-3, 74-4-4